Sailor Moon SuperS: The Movie: Sailor Moon SuperS: The Movie

-Somewhere in Europe, a young man named Poupelin (ププラン, Pupuran) plays a song on his flute to hypnotize children, following him into a mysterious ship before sailing off into the sky.
+Somewhere in Europe, a young man named Poupelin (ププラン, Pupuran) plays a song on his flute to hypnotize children, following him into an airship before sailing off into the sky.
 In Tokyo, Usagi Tsukino, Chibiusa, and the other girls bake cookies together at Makoto Kino's apartment.
-Usagi ends up with cookies that look perfect but taste terrible; Chibiusa produces the reverse.
-Chibiusa sets out to give her cookies to Mamoru Chiba, but is stopped by a butterfly wing-shaped boy in strange white clothing standing outside the sweets shop.
-They befriend each other, and he causes some of the treats inside the shop window to dance by playing a tune on his flute before revealing himself as Perle (ペルル, Peruru).
-Meanwhile, Usagi visits Mamoru with her cookies, and they argue over his strong and close friendship with Chibiusa.
+Later, on her way to give her cookies to Mamoru Chiba, Chibiusa meets and befriends a boy standing outside a sweets shop.
+He causes some of the treats inside the shop window to dance by playing a tune on his flute before introducing himself as Perle (ペルル, Peruru).
+Chibiusa gives her cookies to Perle before they part ways.
+Meanwhile, Usagi visits Mamoru with her cookies asks him who is more important to him, herself or Chibiusa, but he becomes nervous and does not answer.
 They hear a report on the radio about the mass disappearance of children all over the world.
-Around the same time, Chibiusa gives her bag of cookies to Perle before going their separate ways.

-That night, Chibiusa wakes up, and begins walking through the city.
-Diana wakes Usagi, who along with the other girls, follow Chibiusa, and the other children.
-They save Chibiusa, but get into a fight with Poupelin, and his "Bonbon Babies."
-Poupelin then hypnotizes the girls into seeing a Gingerbread House.
-In turn, Mamoru appears, and snaps the girls out of the spell.
+That night, Chibiusa suddenly wakes up and begins walking through the city.
+Usagi and the other girls follow Chibiusa and the other children.
+They save Chibiusa but are accosted by Poupelin and his "Bonbon Babies".
 Queen Badiane (女王バディヤーヌ, Jo'ō Badiyānu) orders Poupelin and her other henchmen Banane (バナーヌ, Banānu) and Orangeat (オランジャ, Oranja) to hurry up.
 Perle says that he no longer believes in her, but she orders that Chibiusa be captured.
 The ship lands, along with two others, in Marzipan Castle.
-When the doors are opened, the children run out into the darkness, except for Chibiusa.
-Looking into the shadows, she witnesses "Dream Coffins," each containing a sleeping child.
-Badiane lifts her into the air, commenting on the power she senses from Chibiusa, and explains her purpose.
+Upon arrival, the children run out into the darkness, except for Chibiusa.
+Looking into the shadows, she witnesses "Dream Coffins", each containing a sleeping child.
+Badiane lifts her into the air, commenting on the energy she senses from Chibiusa, and explains her purpose.
 In the castle's center, a massive Black Dream Hole is forming, gathering the magical "sugar energy" of the sleeping children.
-Eventually it will overtake Earth, and all humans will enter into Dream Coffins.
+It will eventually overtake Earth, and all humans will enter into Dream Coffins.